 Since schools closed their doors in March, yearly activities that students look forward to such as proms, graduations and even field days were postponed or canceled.
-Messing, a second grade teacher at South Elementary, saw that field day was important to several of her students and decided to find a way to make it happen.
+Messina, a second grade teacher at South Elementary, saw that field day was important to several of her students and decided to find a way to make it happen.

-In the past, Messing had hosted “Minute to Win It”-themed holiday parties with her class, which she said her students really enjoyed.
+In the past, Messina had hosted “Minute to Win It”-themed holiday parties with her class, which she said her students really enjoyed.
 Since they couldn’t gather for a traditional field day, she decided to try a new approach.

 So she put together a document that explained the event with a picture of her daughter modeling how to complete each task.
 They included activities like “the tissue crawl,” where students had to blow a tissue across the room and back without using their hands.
 In the “flamingo standstill,” students posed, hands on hips and one foot raised, for 60 seconds.